Kenzouh/kenzo-cafe/README.md

 21. npm run = is a command provided by the npm CLI which allows you to instantiate a shell and execute the command provided in the package.json file of your project.

 22. -D = this flag installs the package as a development dependency.

+23. node = an abbreviation of Node.js, which is a JavaScript runtime environment that allows developers to run JavaScript code outside of a web browser.